 I originally got this recipe from an old Taste of Home magazine, and since the other two pull-apart bread recipes I’ve posted have been so popular, I thought I’d share this one too.

 Like the others, this isn’t particularly nutritious, but it is really tasty, especially if you use real butter to make it.
 Though it is similar to the Pull-Apart Garlic Bread, the dough for this is much richer, due to the use of butter, sugar and an egg.
-I’ve reduced the amount of fat called for in the original recipe, and if you prefer, you can also use less sugar than is called for.

 Here’s how to make this delightfully buttery bread.